Property A and the existence of a Markov process with a trivial Poisson boundary: Background

 \begin{definition} A discrete metric space $(X,d)$ is said to have bounded geometry if for every $C>0$ there is a number $M(C)$ such that for every $x \in X$ we have

 \end{definition}

 The following example is was of the main motivations to study discrete metric spaces with bounded geometry.

-\begin{example} Let $G$ be a finitely generated group with a generating set $S$, then it is obvious the Cayley graph of $G$ with respect to $S$ with its usual metric is a discrete metric space with bounded geometry. \end{example}
+\begin{example} Let $G$ be a finitely generated group with a generating set $S$, then it is obvious the vertex set of the Cayley graph of $G$ with respect to $S$, with the graph metric on it, is a discrete metric space with bounded geometry. \end{example}

 \begin{definition} A discrete metric space $(X,d)$ is said to have Property A if there is a collection $\lbrace A_x^n \rbrace_{x \in X, n \in \mathbb{N}} $ of finite subsets of $X \times \mathbb{N}$ such that the following holds: \begin{enumerate} \item For every $n \in \mathbb{N}$ there is a number $R_n$ such that for every $x \in X$ we have